Omar Narvaez’s consistency at the plate is one of the Mariners’ few bright spots

-It’s been a little over two weeks since the Mariners have won, and three weeks since they’ve won at home.
+Heading into Friday night, it’s been a little over two weeks since the Mariners have won, and three weeks since they’ve won at home.

 Not much is bright for the team, which is on a six-game losing streak, including being no-hit by the Angels last week.
 After starting 13-2, the Mariners are now 39-60.